mouha456/https-github.com-pluralsight-projects-HTMLCSS-LandingPage/tasks.md

 ## 1.10 - Buttons

 @button-utilities Each button will have a consistent look and feel.
-With `main.css` still open, add the class `.btn` with the following styles:
+In `main.css`, add the class `.btn` with the following styles:
 - add a cursor
 - remove any borders
 - padding should be `6px` top and bottom and `12px` left and right